A CAP-tivating Adventure

 Mebane, NC, United States

 If you ever travel to Cap-Haïtien, Haiti, you will quickly figure out that there are several ways to get around the city.
 Which one you choose is determined by your personal needs or the needs of your group.
 Deciding where and how you want to go then tells you which form of transportation makes the most sense.
-The cost of your options can range from $0 to approximately $100 for a whole week.
+The cost of your options can range from zero to approximately US$100 for a whole week.

 Cap-Haïtien: Take One